rmartinho/flamingdangerzone/_posts/cxx11/2012-12-02-optimal-tuple-ii.markdown

 #### Carrying all the info

-Now that we have a fine predicate, we can move on to sorting.
+Now that we can compute the proper alignments, we can move on to sorting.
 The first thing we need is to bundle all the information we need to carry around.
 Just sorting the types is not enough because we need to know what was their original index.

 {% highlight cpp %}
 template <typename T, std::size_t I>